azret/lewis/data/A.md

 of Actium: Phoebus, worshipped at Actium, ***Ov.***
 ##### āctiō ōnis, f
 a putting in motion; hence, a performing, doing, action: virtutis laus in actione consistit, in deeds. — Esp.: gratiarum, a rendering. — Of an orator or player, a rendering, declamation: consulis. — Public acts, official conduct, achievements: radicitus evellere omnīs actiones tuas: celebrare actiones, make their policy popular, ***Liv.*** : Ciceronis, ***Sall.*** : tribunicia, a measure, ***Liv.*** — A suit at law, action, process: actionem instituere: causae: actionem intendere, to bring suit: hac actione uti, this form of action: lenior. — Permission to bring a suit: actionem dare alicui: alterā, at the second trial.
+##### āctitō āvī, —, āre, freq.
+to conduct often, be engaged in, act in: causas: tragoedias.
 ##### Actium ī, n
 a promontory of Acarnania, ***Cic.*** , ***Liv.***
 ##### Actius adj.